I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/poclass/ns-poclass-_battery_information.md

-#### BATTERY_SYSTEM_BATTERY

-Set this flag if the battery can provide general power to run the system.

 #### BATTERY_CAPACITY_RELATIVE

 Set this flag if the miniclass driver will report battery capacity and rate as a percentage of total capacity and rate rather than as absolute values.
 Otherwise, the miniclass driver should report capacity in milliwatt-hours and rate in milliwatts.